folly-ah-duh/FileMonolith/README.md

 This tool has three purposes:
 1. To provide the user with a "monolithic" view of MGSV's files, assuming the user chooses to unpack all .dat files.
 2. To provide Mass Texture Converter with .ftex(s) files.
-3. To provide File Proliferator with a TppMasterFileList.txt (pre-included in the download) and a texture directory (for pulling vanilla .ftex(s) files into _pftxs folders).
+3. To provide File Proliferator with file lists (TppMasterFileList.txt is pre-included in the download) and a texture directory (for pulling vanilla .ftex(s) files into _pftxs folders).

 Notes:
 * Unpacking all .dat files will take a while.